ceguez/e-commerce-website/README.md

 * Node-SASS to write robust and maintainable CSS.
 * Stripe API to process online payments.
 * Deployed on Heroku (PaaS).

-## Development In progress
-  - Replacing Redux (current state management) with Apollo to enable managing data with GraphQL.

 ## Pictures of Demo